CAEPR Spring 2014 Projects

 Recent UA Teacher Preparation Graduates Survey

-In coordination with the UAF School of Education, UAA College of Education, and UAS School of education, we will survey graduates as they leave education programs, alumni one, three and five years after graduation, and employers of those alumni.
+In coordination with the UAF School of Education and UAS School of Education, we will survey graduates as they leave education programs, alumni one, three and five years after graduation, and employers of those alumni.
 This report will provide programs with information about graduates’ areas of strength and weakness, as seen by both the graduates themselves and their employers.
-The Schools and College of Education will use the survey as part of their ongoing program improvement efforts.
+The Schools of Education will use the survey as part of their ongoing program improvement efforts.

 CAEPR 2012 Projects